cpaika/tech-blog-v3.github.io/_posts/2020-05-04-why-do-urls-start-with-www.md

 As your engineering abilities mature, you start to identify and question those assumptions.
 It's always a fun experience when you realize you completely misunderstood something!
 There's no better way to keep yourself humble.

 One of those humbling moments happened to me recently when I realized I had no idea what "www" meant.
 Obviously its an acronym for the 'World Wide Web', but what's its technical significance?
-I'd seen it everywhere my whole life prefixed on webpages, and had never stopped to consider what it *actually is*.
+I've seen it everywhere my whole life prefixed on web URLs, and had never stopped to consider what it *actually is*.

 ![Various website URL's with the www portion highlighted surrounding a question mark](/assets/www-questions.jpg)